lokada-aifi/scrna-batch-report/readme.md

 <a id="installation"></a>

 ## Installation
 `batchreporter` is an R package with associated executable scripts.
-First install the R package from the AIFImmunology Github repository:
+First install dependencies.
+Then install the R package from the AIFImmunology Github repository:

 ```
 Sys.setenv(GITHUB_PAT = "[your_PAT_here]")